 - What about shoes?

-Everyone wants to know about shoes.
-My conclusion after a lot of research and trial pairs is that there is absolutely no perfect shoe for this journey.
+Everyone wants to know about shoes!
+My conclusion after a lot of research and trial pairs is that there is absolutely no perfect shoe for such a journey–you’ll probably get blisters no matter what you wear.
 I started with two pairs of Ecco BIOM Fjuel racer sneakers.
 I discarded those after buying a pair of North Face trail shoes.
 After a few hundred miles those wore out and I bought a pair of Merrell Moab Ventilators in Flagstaff.
-I love the Merrell’s and have a newer pair for the second leg of the trip–yes, I’ve “worn them in.”
-I also have a pair of Teva sandals and some flip-flops for around the motel room.
-(For socks, I’m wearing Darn Tough Merino Wool/Nylon/Lycra hike/trek socks.
-Nothing but the best.)
+I loved the Merrell’s and later bought two new pairs (one pair was waterproof).
+In spite of my early success with these shoes, I eventually developed severe blisters.
+Long distance walking is a tricky thing.
+In the end, I probably went through 5 or 6 pair of shoes.

 - What about technology?